 There is no escaping it, getting things done by setting goals is the corporate norm.
 Hundreds of studies in numerous countries have confirmed the power goals.
 All too often these goals are arbitrary, grow revenue to $20 billion by 2020.
 Pick a number make a plan.
 This strategy gives us a big target to aim at but is unlikely to motivate anyone.

 Goal setting, done right.

 In The power of moments by Chip and Dan Heath, the authors propose a new strategy.
-Multiply the milestones.
-Break your goal down into a series of incrementally more challenging milestones on route to your main goal.
+Break your goal down into a series of incrementally more challenging tasks on route to your main goal.
 The first step is to ask yourself what motivates me?
 What would be worth celebrating?

 To give you a concrete example lets take a standard personal development goal.

 In 12 months time, I want to be in a leadership role, managing 5 people.

 In this context you could break that down into the following steps:

 - Sign up for an extracurricular activity that puts you in a leadership position.
 This could be volunteering at an industry event or organising a team outing.